Academic Resources | French

 Methodological Tutoring

-The methodological tutoring is reserved for French university courses.
-Students are entitled 4 hours of methodological tutoring per university course.
+Methodological tutoring is reserved for French university courses.
+Students can meet with tutors according to need.
 The methodological tutors are specialists in their own fields: literature, history, economics, art history, cinema, sociology and political science.
-Their role is to provide guidance with regards to the methodology of the French university assignments (ie. dissertation, commentaire composé, exposé, fiche de lecture).
-They help create a study plan for the semester, explain the bibliography of the courses and target relevant books and articles to read before writing papers.
-In addition, tutors help analyze and understand the topic of a paper in order to formulate a precise problématique and organize ideas following a well-structured outline.
+Their role is to provide guidance with regards to the methodology of French university assignments.
+They can help create a study plan for the semester, explain course bibliographies, and target relevant books and articles to read before writing papers.
+In addition, tutors help students analyze and understand the topic of a paper in order to formulate a precise problématique and organize their ideas following a well-structured outline.

 Linguistic Tutoring

-The language tutoring can be used for both French university and Reid Hall courses (except Academc Writing).
-Students are entitled 4 hours of language tutoring for all of their courses.
-Students can request additional time if necessary.
-It will, of course, vary according to the number of assignments.
-Each student is assigned a language tutor at the beginning of the semester.
+Every student receives linguistic support for all courses according to individual need (Reid Hall and French university combined), with the exception of Academic Writing and French Language Practicum.
 The language tutors’ role is to help students become more independent writers by providing the critical feedback necessary for students to improve their language skills.
-Tutors track each student’s progress from session to session through individual mentoring, identifying frequent errors, and helping students understand their mistakes and correcting them themselves.
+Tutors track each student’s progress from session to session through individual mentoring, identifying frequent errors, and helping students understand their mistakes.
 The students are expected to actively participate in these meetings, ask questions, take notes, write down new vocabulary, etc.

 • Recognize spelling and grammar errors